Dan Kelly (bushranger)

 Daniel Kelly (1 June 1861 – 28 June 1880) was an Australian bushranger and outlaw.
 The son of an Irish convict, he was the younger brother of the bushranger Ned Kelly.
-Dan and Ned killed three policemen at Stringybark Creek in northeast Victoria, near the present-day town of Tolmie, Victoria.
-With two friends, Joe Byrne and Steve Hart, the brothers formed the Kelly Gang.
-They robbed banks, took over whole towns, and kept the people in Victoria and New South Wales frightened.
-For two years the Victorian police searched for them, locked up their friends and families, but could not find them.
-Dan Kelly died during the infamous siege of Glenrowan.
+In 1878, Dan and Ned killed three policemen at Stringybark Creek in northeast Victoria, near the present-day town of Tolmie, Victoria.
+With two friends, Joe Byrne and Steve Hart, the brothers formed the Kelly Gang, which robbed banks, took over whole towns, and terrorized the people of Victoria and New South Wales for two years.
+The Victorian police searched for them, locked up their friends and families, but could not find them.
+Dan Kelly died during the infamous siege of Glenrowan in June 1880.

 More books have been written about the Kelly Gang than any other subject in Australian history.
-The Kelly Gang were the subject of the world's first full-length feature film, The Story of the Kelly Gang, made in 1906.
+The gang was the subject of the world's first full-length feature film, The Story of the Kelly Gang, made in 1906.

 Early life

 Dan Kelly's father, John Kelly (known as "Red"), married an Irish woman, Ellen Quinn, in Melbourne in 1850.
 They had seven children: Annie (1853), Edward "Ned" (1854), Maggie (1856), James (1859), Dan (1861), Kate (1862) and Grace (1863).

 In 1864, Kelly's family moved north to a farm at Avenel.
 Red Kelly stole a calf and was sent to jail for six months.
 Dan was in trouble with the police when he was five years old because they believed he had stolen a horse.
-Dan's father died in 1866, and in 1867, his mother, Ellen Kelly, moved the family to a small farm near Greta in north east Victoria.
+Dan's father died in 1866, and in 1867, his mother, Ellen Kelly, moved the family to a small farm near Greta in northeast Victoria.

 Ellen Kelly's two sisters, Catherine and Jane Lloyd, were living at Greta, and her two brothers, John and James Quinn, had moved to the area in 1864.
 The Quinn family were well known to the police.
 Dan Kelly was again in trouble with the law when he was only 10 years old.
 He and his brother James, aged 12, were arrested by Constable Flood for riding a horse that did not belong to them.
 Jim was working for a local farmer and had taken the horse to ride home on.
 Flood did not believe them, and the boys were forced to spend two nights in a prison cell.
-It later transpired that the farmer had given them permission to borrow the horse.
+It later transpired that the farmer had indeed given them permission to borrow the horse.

-In 1875, like many other young men in north east Victoria, Dan Kelly and his cousins, the Lloyds, went to New South Wales to look for seasonal farm work in the Riverina area and on the Monaro High Plains.
-His group of friends were known as "the Greta mob".
+In 1875, like many other young men in northeast Victoria, Dan Kelly and his cousins, the Lloyds, went to New South Wales to look for seasonal farm work in the Riverina area and on the Monaro High Plains.
+His group of friends was known as "the Greta mob".
 They went out together to hotels, dances and horse races.
 By 1876, they were well known for their visits to nearby towns such as Wangaratta, Beechworth and Benalla.